-"Obviously, another challenge is to make this sort of trade off assessments.
-I mean, to what extent are different uses in practice compatible in different areas - that's a hard thing to assess - and also to determine which interest should take precedence.
-I mean, which interest should you grant a licence, for example, in the case of there being conflict, on what basis do you make that assessment.
+"Another challenge is to make this sort of trade-off assessment.
+I mean, to what extent are different uses in practice compatible in different areas - that's hard to assess - and also to determine which interest should take precedence?
+I mean, which interest should you grant a licence, for example, in the case of conflict, on what basis do you make that assessment?
 Is this their relative contribution to overall societal welfare?
 Is it something else?
 So, these are essentially rather hard political decisions, I would say.
-But politics tends not to be that present, because you delegate this mostly to an administrative level.
+But politics tend not to be that present because you delegate this mostly to an administrative level.
 And in the Swedish system, you have the final decision made by courts or governmental agencies.
-So, it's complex, because there are many values and there are many ideas about the future.
+So, it's complex because many values and ideas about the future exist.
 What future do we want actually as a society?"